FaithAlone.net

 • What will happen to human beings if they are not sufficiently "good", i.e., pleasing to God?

 These fundamental questions also cannot be answered through observation of cause-and-effect.
 Often, innocent people suffer, and abusers do not.
-Instead, it is often the case that lying, exploitation, and violence benefit the perpetrator, which is obviously not what God desires, as human beings were also created to desire justice, peace, and freedom from harm.
-Abuse and exploitation are therefore contrary to the design of humanity, yet, in the world, abusers and exploiters often prosper, and are never brought to justice.
+Instead, it is often the case that lying, exploitation, and violence benefit the perpetrator, which is obviously not what God desires, as the pinnacle of His creation, human beings, have an innate desire for justice, peace, and freedom from harm.
+Abuse and exploitation are therefore contrary to the intended nature of humanity, yet, in the world, abusers and exploiters often prosper, and are never brought to justice.
 A cause-and-effect observation, therefore, does not reveal morality.
 Instead, if anything, it points toward a post-mortem judgment, where injustice is rectified

 • This communication does not take place publicly and supernaturally from God.
 God does not appear to the world, every day at a certain time, and explain who He is and what He requires of us